jorritvm/snakelab/return_codes/README.md

 ```

 ## Results when running the scripts through a bash (linux) shell script wrapper
-### Shell executing a single script behaves differently from windows.
-It does NOT propagate the return code correctly by default
+### Bash shell scripts do NOT  propagate the return code correctly by default
 By default, a Bash script exits with the return code of the last command executed, which in your case is echo, not python3.
 ```commandline
 jorrit@LENOVO:/mnt/c/dev/python/snakelab/return_codes$ bash run_one.sh works_fine.py